-Pandemic politics leave Capitol in gridlock as virus surges
+Pandemic politics leave DC in gridlock as virus surges

-Yet in Congress, where talks over economic relief bills stalled out months ago, lame-duck approval of aid appears is hardly front-of-mind.
+Yet in Congress, where talks over economic relief bills stalled out months ago, lame-duck approval of aid is hardly front-of-mind.
 Across town at the White House, Trump is more focused on getting credit for the vaccine development push and blocking President-elect Joe Biden from getting the information needed to ensure the new administration can smoothly take over the fight against the pandemic.

 “Another Vaccine just announced,” Trump tweeted Monday morning after Moderna announced that its candidate appeared in early testing to be 95% effective against the virus.
 “For those great ‘historians’, please remember that these great discoveries, which will end the China Plague, all took place on my watch!”